 It has a great psychological death scene

-‘Resident Evil’ gets off to a good start by having a bunch of innocent workers die during the initial virus outbreak, most by being gassed, some by being dropped to their death in an elevator, and one poor lady getting her head smashed after trying to escape from an elevator.
+‘Resident Evil’ gets off to a good start by having a bunch of innocent workers die during the initial virus outbreak, most by being gassed, some by being dropped to their death in an elevator, and one poor lady getting her head smashed into goo.
 It’s all suitably unnerving, but I think the most effective part takes place in a sealed lab.

 There, three workers realize that, because the lab is sealed, the water pouring in has nowhere to go.
-Although none of the workers say it, the implication is clear: if they don’t find a way out, they’ll drown.
+If they don’t find a way out, they’ll drown.
 Later, when Alice and the soldiers pass through the lab area, we learn that the workers did indeed drown.

-The other deaths in the opening may be more graphic, visceral, and direct, but for my money this is the most unnerving death scene of the film, even if we don’t see the workers drown.
+The other deaths in the opening may be more graphic, visceral, and direct, but for my money this is the most unnerving death scene of the film.
 It taps into the fear of facing a horrible, painful death and not being able to do anything about it.
 Worse still, it’s not a quick death: you would have plenty of time to watch the water slowly rise, covering your knees, then your waist, then your chest, and shoulders, until there’s only a few inches of space left for you to breathe… and then there would be nothing.
-And all the while you’re trying to cut your way out with an axe, only to realize that it’s impossible.
-There’s no way out.
+And all the while you’re trying to cut your way out with an axe, only to realize that there’s no way out.
 You’re going to drown, and there’s nothing you can do to stop it.
 It’s a terrifying thought, and a perfect example of how horror is more than just decapitations and buckets of blood being thrown all over the screen: It’s about suffering and being helpless to stop it.

 It has an awesome deathtrap